MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/create-manual-proforma-invoice-sales.md

 From **Project Contracts** list page, select one or more project contracts, and create invoices for all of the selected records.

 The system checks to see which of the selected project contracts has a **Ready to Invoice** backlog  dated before today's date.
 From those contracts, the system creates draft proforma invoices.
 If a project contract has multiple customers, there may be one invoice created per customer, and multiple invoices per project contract.

 All of the created project invoices are available on the **Invoice** page in the **Billing** section of the **Sales** area.

 ## Project Contract details page

-A proforma invoice can also be created from the **Project Contract** details page.
-The system verifies the project contract has a **Ready to Invoice** backlog dated before today's date.
+A proforma invoice can also be created from the **Project Contract** details page, which creates the invoice for that specific project contract.
+The system verifies that the project contract has a **Ready to Invoice** backlog that is dated before today's date.
 From these contracts, the system creates draft proforma invoices based on the number of customers on each contract line.

 When there's a single proforma invoice created, the **Invoice** page opens.
-If multiple invoices are created for that project contract, the **Invoices** list page opens to show all of the created invoices.
+If there are multiple invoices created for that project contract, then the **Invoices** list page opens to show all of the created invoices.